NaveenKaliannan/guide-to-good-software/DevOps/Github.md

 5. **branches:** This directory contains files that represent the local branches in the repository.
 6. **objects:** This directory stores all the objects (commits, trees, blobs) that make up the repository's history.
 7.  **config:** This is the main configuration file for the Git repository.
 It contains settings like the repository's remote URL, user information, and other customizations.
+* The primary purpose of `.gitkeep` is to force Git to include an otherwise empty directory in the repository.
+Without a file inside, Git would ignore the directory entirely
 * `.gitignore` file ignore the files and directories that should not be part of commit.
 ```gitignore
 # 1. Ignore a specific file